sadipgiri/k8s-synthetics-private-location/README.md

 ## Requirements

 Having access to a Kubernetes Cluster to deploy the `private-worker-pod`.
-If you don't you can simply spin up a one node VM with minikube by executing the following :
+If you don't you can simply spin up a one-node cluster with minikube by executing the following :

 ```
 minikube start -p private_locations